2026 USSSA Scholarships

 Please make sure to include your letter of acceptance.

-Remember, everything must be submitted online by the student by end of day April 7, 2025.
+Remember, everything must be submitted online by the student by April 10, 2026 at 11:59pm CDT.

 FAQ